PuTTY Tools and Tips

 putty server1

-PuTTY can't handle the URL prefix.
-So to work around it, we need a batch file that can strip off the ssh:// part.
+In this work-around, we use a batch file that can strip off the ssh:// part.

 To implement this solution: